AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

-Warnings with the specified message are suppressed in the region starting at pragma ``Warnings Off`` and ending at the matching pragma ``Warnings On`` or at the end of the enclosing scope.
+Warnings with the specified message are suppressed in the region starting at pragma ``Warnings Off`` and ending at the matching pragma ``Warnings On`` or at the end of the file (pragma ``Warnings`` is purely textual, so its effect does not stop at the end of the enclosing scope).
 The ``Reason`` argument string is optional.
 A regular expression can be given instead of a specific message in order to suppress all warnings of a given form.
 Pragma ``Warnings Off`` can be added in a configuration file to suppress the corresponding warnings across all units in the project.
 Pragma ``Warnings Off`` can be specified for an entity to suppress all warnings related to this entity.

 Pragma ``Warnings`` can also take a first argument of ``GNAT`` or ``GNATprove`` to specify that it applies only to GNAT compiler or GNATprove.
 For example, the